Path-dependent equations and viscosity solutions in infinite dimension: Introduction

-for all $t\in[0,T)$ and $\mathbf x\in C([0,T];H)$, where $F\colon\Lambda\times\R \rightarrow \R$ and $\partial_t u$, $\partial_{\mathbf x}u$, $\partial_{\mathbf{xx}}^2u$ denote the so-called pathwise (or functional or Dupire, see \cite{CF10b, CF13, Dupire}) derivatives.
+The pseudo-metric $\mathbf{d}_\infty$ allows to account for the \emph{non-anticipativity} condition: each function $v\colon (\Lambda,\mathbf d_\infty) \rightarrow E$, where $E$ is a Banach space, which is measurable with respect to the Borel $\sigma$-algebra induced by $\textbf{d}_\infty$, is such that $v(t,\mathbf x)=v(t,\mathbf x_{\cdot\wedge t})$ for all $(t,\mathbf x)\in\Lambda$.
+Let $A$ be the generator of a strongly continuous semigroup on $H$, and let $b\colon\Lambda\rightarrow H$, $\sigma\colon\Lambda\rightarrow L(K;H)$, where $K$ is another real separable Hilbert space (the noise space) and $L(K;H)$ is the vector space of linear and continuous functions $K\rightarrow H$.
+In this paper, we study the well-posedness of the following infinite-dimensional path-dependent partial differential equation (PPDE): { { }} for all $t\in[0,T)$ and $\mathbf x\in C([0,T];H)$, where $F\colon\Lambda\times\R \rightarrow \R$ and $\partial_t u$, $\partial_{\mathbf x}u$, $\partial_{\mathbf{xx}}^2u$ denote formally the so-called pathwise (or functional or Dupire, see \cite{CF10b, CF13, Dupire}) derivatives.
 The unknown is a non-anticipative functional $u\colon\Lambda\rightarrow\R$.
-We are deliberately restricting the nonlinearity $F$ to depend only on $u$, and not on $\partial_{\mathbf x}u$, in order to focus on our main well-posedness objective. {The treatment of nonlinearities involving the derivatives (e.g., the case of Hamilton-Jacobi-Bellman equations) needs different methods and involves non-trivial technical difficulties.
+We are deliberately restricting the nonlinearity $F$ to depend only on $u$, and not on $\partial_{\mathbf x}u$, in order to focus on our main well-posedness objective.
+The treatment of nonlinearities involving the derivatives (e.g., the case of Hamilton-Jacobi-Bellman equations) needs different methods and involves non-trivial technical difficulties.
 For this reason, we leave a complete treatment of it for future research.
 Nevertheless, in order to illustrate how the definition of viscosity solution here adopted can be extended to the nonlinear case, in Section~\ref{S:Extension} we provide a setting for the treatment of HJB equations and show existence of viscosity solutions.
 Then we specify the steps needed to obtain uniqueness, assuming those results which are non-trivial and whose study is not among the aims of this paper.